ndphillips/FFTrees/README.md

     #> Email: Nathaniel.D.Phillips.is@gmail.com
     #> FFTrees.guide() opens the main guide.

-Let’s create a fast-and-frugal tree predicting heart disease status (*Healthy* vs. *Diseased*) based on the `heartdisease` dataset.
+    dim(heartdisease)
+    #> [1] 303  14

 ### Using data

 The `heartdisease` data provides medical information for 303 patients that were tested for heart disease.
 The full data were split into two
 subsets: A `heart.train` dataset for fitting decision trees, and `heart.test` dataset for a testing the resulting trees.

-The criterion variable is `diagnosis`, a logical column (either `TRUE` or `FALSE`) which indicate the true state for each patient (i.e., whether or not they suffer from heart disease).

 Here are the first rows and columns of both subsets of the `heartdisease` data:

 -   `heart.train` (the training / fitting dataset) contains the data from 150 patients: